 Dutch opening night Mon May 1

-In this collection of heroic stories, Gilgamesh, the fifth king of Uruk, who is often accompanied by his friend Enkidu, experiences mythological adventures.
-He goes in search of eternal life or fights battles with supernatural creatures sent to Uruk by the gods.
-But he also faces existential questions concerning, among other things, his awareness of mortality.
+In the collection of heroic tales, Gilgamesh, the fifth king of Uruk, often accompanied by his friend Enkidu, experiences mythological adventures.
+For instance, he goes in search of eternal life or fights a duel with supernatural creatures sent to Uruk by the gods.
+He also confronts himself with existential questions surrounding, among other things, the notion of mortality.

-The Gilgamesh epic is one of the oldest examples of literature in human history.
-The stories were passed down orally for centuries and later frequently written down in cuneiform script.
-The definitive version is thought to date from the twelfth century BC, but older fragments date back to the third millennium BC.
+The Gilgamesh epic is among the oldest examples of literature in human history.
+The stories were handed down orally for centuries and later frequently written down in cuneiform.
+The final version is thought to date from the 12th century BC, but older fragments date back to the third millennium BC.

 text & concept Mesut Alp & Mesut Arslan